 DroneDeploy was recently featured by Flite Test for a great video tutorial on 3D modeling.
 The process described in this video is explained below.

 Adding more imagery to your DroneDeploy flight

-If you're flying with the DroneDeploy app, complete one standard automated flight, and use the steps below to supplement your images.
+If you're flying with DroneDeploy mobile app, complete one standard automated flight, and use the steps below to supplement your images.

 See here for instructions to add images to your existing map.